-- Place the projector directly in front of the center of the screen, facing it squarely, if possible. - If you adjusted the projector height using the projector feet, press the keystone buttons on the projector to adjust the image shape.
+- Place the projector directly in front of the center of the screen, facing it squarely, if possible. - Try to fix the image using lens shift before adjusting the Keystone setting.

+- If you adjusted the projector height using the projector feet, press the keystone buttons on the projector to adjust the image shape. - Adjust the image shape using the Keystone menu setting.